hasansin/Angular_Country/README.md

 *** to get database data, must run the spring boot application first and then run this application.

+##Material
+should insall the material module for a better user experience

+##Table
+deleting and updating buttons are working. please reload the page in order to see the results.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.

 ## Development server